mesalock-linux/mesapy/sgx/README.md

 - CentOS 7.4.1708 64bits
 - SUSE Linux Enterprise Server 12 64bits

-Below, we use Ubuntu 16.04.3 as an example to show steps to get started with MesaPy for SGX.
+Please refer to the [Intel SGX for Linux](https://github.com/intel/linux-sgx) project for the cutting edge version.
+Now, we use Ubuntu 16.04.3 as an example to show steps to get started with MesaPy for SGX.

 ### Installing Intel SGX